-Analyze and evaluate Russian language phenomena using the latest theories and methods of linguistic schools, and explain language features in a broader linguistic and intercultural context;
+Analyze and evaluate media language phenomena and explain these features within a broader linguistic, cultural, and intercultural context.

 Media Linguistics reveals how Russian functions in contemporary media and mass communication, and how media texts and other media products are produced.